Omar507/100-days-of-code/log.md

 Learned a lot on how to use div's and how to align them in the page.
 I am enjoying doing this and I think this page will look great once finished.
 Learned a little bit more of JavaScript and switch.

+### Day 3: January 8, 2017

+**Today's Progress**: Finished my tribute page and learned more about Javascript.
+I can't wait for the moment when I will be able to master programmming.
+I checked out some demos of the roguelike project on FCC and I also can not wait until I try that out.